-The fireplaces are delicate stone works.
+Frreplaces are delicate stone elements, often marble or limestone.
 They require careful disassembly.
 Numerous dealers in antique materials have made these their speciality.
 Some not only have hundreds of antique fireplaces in stock, but also offer an installation service.

-On the market, one can find elaborate and ornamental fireplace mantels as well as simple stone slabs.
+On the reclamation market, one can also find elaborate and ornamental fireplace mantels as well as pieces that consist of simple stone slabs.